 Tracey (Gaudry) is a very well-credentialed and worthwhile candidate.
 But so am I. This wipe the slate clean and start again thing.
 I don't see what it's going to achieve.
 It won't achieve anything.

-Cycling Australia and BikeNZ announced plans to not re-nominate Turtur today, who started his role with the International Cycling Union (UCI) in 2008.
+Cycling Australia and BikeNZ announced plans not to re-nominate Turtur today, who started his role with the International Cycling Union (UCI) in 2008.
 Instead, Tracey Gaudry the current CEO of the Amy Gillett Foundation has been put forward.

 Gaudry's position however is not certain.
 Turtur has been nominated by Fiji, forcing a ballot to take place in December.